espressif/esp-idf/examples/peripherals/lcd/mipi_dsi/README.md

 Before testing your LCD, you also need to read your LCD spec carefully, and then adjust the values like "resolution" and "blank time" in the [main](./main/mipi_dsi_lcd_example_main.c) file.

+### Configure

+Run `idf.py menuconfig` and go to `Example Configuration`:

+* Choose whether to `Use DMA2D to copy draw buffer to frame buffer` asynchronously.
+If you choose `No`, the draw buffer will be copied to the frame buffer synchronously by CPU.

 ### Build and Flash

 Run `idf.py -p PORT build flash monitor` to build, flash and monitor the project.
 A LVGL widget should show up on the LCD as expected.